cloudfoundry/summit-training-classes/basics/site/content/labs/cli.md

 title: CLI Basics
 ---

-In this section we will cover the basics of installing and using the CF command line interface (cli).
+In this section we will cover the basics of installing and using the CF command line interface (CLI).

 ## Installing